HarunUYGUC/HarunUYGUC/README.md

 # 💫 About Me:
-Hi there, I'm Harun. 👋<br>🔭 I've learned Python well enough, but I'm still trying to learn new things by trying to make something.<br>🌱 I know a little bit of C and C++.<br>⚡ I'm considering to be a Data Scientist, Machine Learning Engineer or Artificial Intelligence Engineer.
+Hi there, I'm Harun. 👋 <br>✨ I'm a computer engineering student at a university in Turkey.
+I studied English preparatory class between 2021-2022.<br>🔭 I've learned Python well enough, but I'm still trying to learn new things by trying to make something.<br>🌱 I know a little bit of C and C++.<br>⚡ I'm considering to be a Data Scientist, Machine Learning Engineer or Artificial Intelligence Engineer.
 But my thoughts may change in the future.

 ## 🌐 Socials: